MarcosOriolPago/time-series-forecasting/README.md

 # 📈 LightGBM Model Trainer & Predictor

-This project provides two main Python scripts to train a LightGBM model using historical sports data and make predictions based on new daily inputs.
+Train a LightGBM model using historical sports data and make predictions based on new daily inputs.

+- `find_best_params.py`: By cross validation with multiple combinations, it finds the best parameters for optimizing accuracy.
-- `trainer.py`: trains the model using historical Excel data and performs cross-validation.
+- `train_model.py`: trains the model using historical Excel data.
+- `test_model_performance.py`: Tests the accuracy of a trained model over a set of tests.
 - `predict.py`: applies a trained model to daily data and outputs predictions.

 ---